mattermost/docs/source/developer/fx-guidelines.rst

 Display: Username display
 ---------------------------

-The username of any user should be preceded by the @ icon at all places except for the Direct Messages list in the left-hand sidebar, and for any post or comment made by the user.
+Usernames should be preceded by the @ icon in all places except for the Direct Messages list in the left-hand sidebar, and for any post or comment made by the user.

-Examples of where an @ icon should precede the username are as follow:
+Examples of where an @ icon should precede the username are as follows:

 - User list in the system console.
 - Autocomplete.